madebytight/docker-images/certbot/README.md

 # certbot

-Get and renew SSL certificated from Let's Encrypt.
+Get and renew SSL certificates from Let's Encrypt.